perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 So I did some research.
 On the Web, of course.
 Big mistake...

-The fact is, the Web is the perfect example of TMTOWDTI.
+The fact is, the Web is the perfect example of TIMTOWTDI.
 There's more than one way to do it.
 In this case, there's every way to do it.
 You can find the yinyang in every possible orientation.
 I still don't know whether any of them is righter than the others.

 A TYEDYE WORLD is some folks on the Web who sell tie-dyed tee shirts.
 I guess they'd be Tao-dyed in this case.
 They think it looks like this.